d365collaborative/ax2012.tools/docs/Export-AxModelV2.md

 ```

 ### -OutputCommandOnly
-Switch to instruct the cmdlet to output the script to execute the command in hand
+Instruct the cmdlet to output the script to execute the command in hand

 ```yaml
 Type: SwitchParameter